Minyus/causallift/README.md

 ### Why CausalLift was developed?

-- Existing packages for Uplift Modeling assumes the dataset is A/B Testing (Randomized Control Trial) dataset.
-In real business, however, observational dataset (dataset in which treatment was not chosen randomly) is more common.
-CausalLift utilizes basic methodology in Causal Inference ("Inverse Probability Weighting") and Uplift Modeling (training 2 models independently for treated and untreated samples.).
+- Existing packages for Uplift Modeling assumes the dataset is from A/B Testing (a.k.a.
+Randomized Control Trial).
+In real business, however, observational dataset (dataset in which treatment was not chosen randomly) is more common especially in early stage of data-driven decision making.
+CausalLift utilizes basic methodology in Causal Inference ("Inverse Probability Weighting" based on propensity scores) and Uplift Modeling (training 2 models independently for treated and untreated samples to compute the uplift scores.).

-- Metrics used to evaluate Uplift Modeling such as Qini are useful in research, but difficult to use in business.
+- Metrics used to evaluate Uplift Modeling such as Qini and AUUC (Area Under the Uplift Curve) are useful in research, but difficult to use in business.
 For business, a metric that can be used to estimate how much more profit can be earned is more practical.
-CausalLift will estimate how much conversion rate (the proportion of people who took desired action such as buying a product) will increase.
+CausalLift can estimate how much conversion rate (the proportion of people who took desired action such as buying a product) will increase using the uplift model.

 ### What parameaters are available for CausalLift?